 Types of Tooth Extraction Procedures

 Wisdom teeth are the last molars to come in, usually between the ages of 17 and 25.
 Many people don’t have enough room in their mouths for these teeth, which can cause problems.
+Removing wisdom teeth can prevent problems like tooth pain.
+Impacted wisdom teeth can hurt a lot when they try to push through your gums.

 Tooth Extraction FAQs